badbread/breadsPFsenseAutoBackup/README.md

 # breadsPFsenseAutoBackup

 - ```pfsensebackup.ps1``` A script utilizing [KoenZomers pfSenseBackup](https://github.com/KoenZomers/pfSenseBackup) exe to automate PFSense backups.
+- ```pfsensebackupv2.ps1``` Completely re-written script which automates the variable input process, way less BASH like where all variables are set on first run of the script and stored in an xml file

 I'm all about setting it and forgetting it and hopefully this script helps you do that.

 ### Features